JohnMitchell04/JSOxideN/README.md

 ---

-This project represents a personal educational journey into the depths of Rust, pushing the boundaries of my knowledge and skills with the language.
+This project represents a personal educational journey into areas of Rust I had not previously been exposed to, further pushing the boundaries of my knowledge and skills with the language.